 - Blackjack Dealer Rule 3: if they have 17 points off the deal without an Ace, the dealer will stand even if the player has a larger total.

 - Blackjack Dealer Rule 4: Lastly, if the dealer has a soft 17 hand (a hand with an Ace and any other cards that combine to make six points), they will have to take at least one more card.
 They will continue taking a card until the house’s hand becomes a hard 17 or higher, or it goes over 21.

 Some blackjack games have rule variations.
 These can vary depending on the casino and the blackjack game you’re playing.
 Below we look at some of the rules that vary:

 How much a blackjack game pays out is dependent on the house and what they set.

 - If both you and the dealer have equal unbusted totals, then the hand is considered a push and you get your bet back.

-When it comes to blackjack game splits, these depend on the rules of the house.
-You may find that some US casinos only allow one split.
+The rules regarding blackjack splits vary between casinos.
+You may find that some casinos only allow some splits.
 For instance, when splitting 10 value cards, not all casinos will allow players to split non-matching 10 value cards.
 Therefore, you could split two Jacks but not a King and a Jack.
-Furthermore, some casinos will limit which cards can be split.

-Additionally, house rules dictate whether the player can double after splitting, and if a player that splits Aces is allowed to get more than one extra card on a hand.
+Additionally, house rules dictate whether the player can double after splitting and if a player that splits Aces is allowed to get more than one extra card.

 Lastly, it’s important to note that not all casinos offer the Surrender option.
-While a few may offer Early Surrender (when a player can take back half of their bet and give up their hand before the dealer checks for blackjack), this is now rare.
+While a few blackjack tables may offer Early Surrender (when a player takes back half of their bet and gives up their hand before the dealer checks for blackjack), this is now rare.